BelaPlatform/bela_newBlog/docs/README.md

 (There are also a couple of includes coming to lay out images two side by side, and three side by side - this is not a trivial task to make everything responsive, so give me a bit of time with it.
 If you need other things for including content, let me know and I'll write them!)

+Want to know how to make headers in a post?
+How to make things bold, italic, or include links?
+It's all in markdown, and the reference is here:

+kramdown.gettalong.org/syntax.html

 ## Making a new category

 Sometimes you might want to put a post in a category that doesn't yet exist.
 Here's what to do: